dsneddon/os-net-configurator/README.rst

 --------

-The core aim of this project is to produce a template for os-net-config with unique IP addresses based on an index provided by Heat ResourceGroup.
+The core aim of this project is to produce a template for os-net-config with unique IP addresses based on an index provided by a Heat ResourceGroup.
 The project consists of:

  * A CLI (os-net-configurator) which provides an interface to process a file